All smiles after a Peirce Mill tour and bird feeder project

 Fountainhead Regional Park

 Located in Fairfax Station, VA, about 35 minutes from DC, Fountainhead is a 2,000-acre sprawl of trails and the Occoquan Reservoir, all of it practically screaming active recreation.
 For hiking, the Bull Run Occoquan Trail winds through the park and actually continues through Bull Run Marina, Hemlock Overlook Park, and Bull Run Regional Park, about seven miles of it is along a well-maintained trail in Fountainhead.
 There’s a lot of up and downhill, but it’s not too strenuous, and the path is mostly flat, with just a few rocky and rooty areas.
-There are several short footbridges to cross and small creeks, and the surrounding scenery full of tall trees is lovely.
+There are several short footbridges to cross and small creeks, and the surrounding scenery full of tall trees is pretty and peaceful.
 From some parts of the hike, glimpses of the Occoquan Reservoir can be caught through the trees from above, or you can walk down to the banks for closer views.
 Open daily sunrise to sunset, and admission is free.

 Hike from West Virginia to Maryland at Harpers Ferry